 The Viking Raid on Lindisfarne

-A devastating Viking attack on the church of St Cuthbert in 793 sent a shockwave through Europe.
+A terrifying Viking raid on St Cuthbert’s church in 793 sent a shockwave through Europe.
 How did a Christian community at Lindisfarne survive?

 Charles II and the Royal Oak

 How the future king escaped from Parliamentarian forces during the Civil War in 1651, giving English history one of its greatest adventure stories.

 In 1944, Dover Castle’s tunnels played a supporting role in an elaborate deception that concealed the true location of the D-Day landings from the Germans.

 Explore by theme